 Subjective evaluation is a good approach for understanding participants' attitudes and opinions and provided significant and consistent results in our study.
-Prior research has shown that emotional responses to pictorial stimuli from the International Affective Picture System can also be measured via objective physiological response [Lang et al. 1993].
+Prior research has shown that emotional responses to pictorial stimuli from the International Affective Picture System can also be measured via objective physiological response [37].
 One main advantage of physiological measures of emotional response is that the affective response is accessed directly and not mediated by cognitive processes.
 We plan to add the objective measurement of emotional reaction via physiological measures to determine if there are low-level responses to the various NPR algorithms.

-Our study examined reaction to still images; however, NPR algorithms have been used in emotionally-rich animated media such as computer games, films, and advertisements.
+Our study examined reactions to still images; however, NPR algorithms have been used in emotionallyrich animated media such as computer games, films, and advertisements.
 We plan to extend our work to examine emotional response to animated clips of stylized images, and to consider more ecologically-valid stimuli such as dramatic or narrative film clips that include sound.
+Even within still images, more testing remains to be done.
+We have by no means exhausted the range of existing NPR algorithms, and emotional responses to other algorithms could be studied; in particular, we would include the Empathic Painting system [13] in any future study.
+We would also want to conduct a deeper investigation of example-based techniques to see whether more sophisticated methods, e.g., incorporating semantic information [38] can better preserve emotional content.
+In general, though, we fear that emphasizing artifacts of the artistic media, such as definite strokes, will still distract the viewer.